python-event-sourcery/python-event-sourcery/docs/concepts/basics.md

     switch.turn_on()
 ```

-...or to work with existing Aggregate, making sure changes are saved at the end:
+...or to work with existing [Aggregate], making sure changes are saved at the end:

 ```python
 with repository.aggregate(stream_id=stream_id) as switch_second_incarnation: